Straight talk about tobacco

 What are electronic cigarettes? top

-You may have heard about electronic cigarettes, or e-cigarettes, that run on batteries.
-These cigarettes may have less tar, for example, than regular cigarettes, but don’t be fooled.
-They have chemicals in them that can cause cancer and that are used to make stuff like antifreeze.
+Electronic cigarettes, or e-cigarettes, run on batteries and turn nicotine and other chemicals into vapor (steam) for inhaling.
+E-cigarettes may have less tar, for example, than regular cigarettes, but don’t be fooled.
+They may have harmful chemicals in them.
 And nicotine is addictive no matter what form it comes in.
 Also, these products don’t have to get approval from the Food and Drug Administration, so you don’t really know what you’re getting.
 This adds to the possible dangers.

 Being around others who are smoking hurts you, too top